The welcome sound of silence

 What we say:

+One of Pulau Ketam’s selling points is how easy it is to get to by public transport.
 Regular KTM Komuter trains link KL Sentral (4.30 ringgit) and Kuala Lumpur station (4.40 ringgit) with Port Klang.
-From Port Klang station it's a five-minute walk to the jetty, where regular air-con and old-style ferries (both seven ringgit) depart for Ketam.
-The latter offer a much more pleasant travelling experience, but take twice as long.
+From Port Klang station it’s a five-minute walk to the jetty, where air-con ferries (7 ringgit) leave roughly every hour during the week, and every 45 minutes on weekends.
+For a full timetable, and plenty of other useful information, follow this link.

 Travelfish reader reviews